Skip to main content

 Brandon and Philip are two young men who share a New York City apartment.
 They consider themselves intellectually superior to their friend David Kentley, and as a consequence, decide to murder him.
 Together they strangle David with a rope and placing the body in an old chest, they proceed to hold a small party.
 The guests include David's father, his fiancée Janet, and their old schoolteacher Rupert, from whom they mistakenly took their ideas.
 As Brandon becomes increasingly more daring, Rupert begins to suspect.

-What was the production budget for Rope?
+What is the budget of Rope?

 Key Budget Allocation Categories